 During the heat of the day, we toured the Chapin Mesa Archeological Museum and appreciated the many artifacts on display, delving deeper into the Park’s history and archeology.
 Of particular interest were the artifacts that had been collected by people and then sent back to the National Park with letters confessing their remorse for removing such historical pieces.
 I thought about the many treasures that were likely removed from Cliff Palace when people were regularly camping there before the creation of the National Park in 1906.

-Galleries of cultural objects including Ancestral Puebloan ceramics, jewelry, sandals, and weapons used for hunting are displayed in the Chapin Mesa Archeaological Museum, one of the oldest museums in the National Park Service.
+Galleries of cultural objects including Ancestral Puebloan ceramics, jewelry, sandals, and weapons used for hunting are displayed in the Chapin Mesa Archaeological Museum, one of the oldest museums in the National Park Service.
 Built between 1922 and 1925 in the Modified Pueblo Revival architectural style, it replaced a cabin built in 1917

 Earliest Origins on Mesa Top Loop